GTK-teaching/Intro-to-R/setup.md

 **R should already be installed on your computer in the laboratory.
 To confirm, please try running RStudio from the Ubuntu launcher**

+## Both R and RStudio run on all platforms (Windows, MacOSX, and Linux).

 {% include links.md %}